ni/nimble/packages/nimble-components/CONTRIBUTING.md

 ##### Attribute common name patterns

--   Use either the boolean attribute `<part>-visible` or `<part>-hidden`, i.e. `icon-visible` or `icon-hidden`.
+-   For attributes that control the visibility of a part, use either the boolean attribute `<part>-visible` or `<part>-hidden`, i.e. `icon-visible` or `icon-hidden`.

     The default configuration should be the most common configuration and the boolean attribute should be added for the less common alternate configuration that differs from the default.
 An element should NOT implement both `-visible` and `-hidden` attributes for a given `<part>`, only one or the other.

--   Using the `appearance` attribute to represent mutually exclusive visual modes of a component that represent large style changes.
+-   Use the `appearance` attribute to represent mutually exclusive visual modes of a component that represent large style changes.
 Likely implemented with an attribute behavior.

     An `appearance-variant` attribute may also be used to represent smaller mutually exclusive variations of an appearance.
 Likely implemented with CSS attribute selectors.